Primary: Chest, Latissimus, Arms, Legs, Abdominals (pectoralis, latissimus, trizeps brachii, abdomini, quadrizeps, iliopsoas)

 Secondary: Back (erector spinae)

-The following figures illustrate the exercise Standing Rollout One-Legged:
+The following figures illustrate the exercise Standing Rollout One Arm Flexed:

-Your body is leaned forwards; your flexed arms are positioned slightly sidewise in front of the body and build a right angle with the rump.
-Your palms point downwards.
-One leg is over the bottom.
+The body is leaned forward.
+The arms are lightly flexed and build a right angle with the rump.
+The palms point downward and the feet are hip width apart.

-The arms are in extension of the body up to an angle of 180 degree.
+One arm is in extension of the body and is stretched forward up to an angle of 180 degree.
+The other arm is placed next to the body.
+The elbow joint is strongly flexed on shoulder level and behind the body.
 The abdomen is strongly tensed.
-The weight is on the ball of the feet of the supporting leg.
+The weight is on the balls of the feet.

 Start with a low inclination angle, to get used to the stress.
-You can change the legs any time, as soon as you have reached the starting position.
+To increase the intensity you can exercise on only one leg.
 Make sure that you do not overstretch your shoulder joints.